brettmillerb/brettmillerb.github.io/_posts/2017-07-17-get-azuread-user-from-on-premises-samaccountname-for-the-lazy.md

 ---
-title: 'Get AzureAD User from On-premises sAMAccountname &#8211; For the lazy'
+title: Get AzureAD User from On-premises sAMAccountname &#8211; For the lazy
 date: 2017-07-17 11:40:45

 tags: